 - Add your final layer of buttercream.
 To add a swirl to the top of the cake, angle your spatula so that it slightly touches the cake and then spin the turntable while bringing the spatula slowly towards the centre.

-- Move the cake onto a tray then add sprinkles to the bottom of the cake.
+- Move the cake onto a tray then add Sprinkles to the bottom of the cake.

-- Add a 1M piping tip to a piping bag, cut the end off your blue icing bag and then drop it in the 1M bag.
+- Colour a small amount of icing with Blue Food Colouring and add to a piping bag.
+Add a 1M piping tip to a piping bag, cut the end off your blue icing bag and then drop it in the 1M bag.
+Pipe swirls on top of the cake and add sprinkles.

 - Cut the cake and enjoy!